Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Solving the problem of the leader: strong formulation

 \section{Solving the problem of the leader: strong formulation}

-In this section, we use the techniques developed in \cite{bouchard2010optimal,bouchard2009stochastic} based on the geometric dynamic programming principle, see \cite{soner2002dynamic,soner2002stochastic}, to study \emph{Markovian} stochastic target control problems.
-For this reason, and to take full advantage of the standard tools from stochastic target problems, we bring ourselves to a Markovian setting and study the strong formulation of \eqref{eq:leader-problem-reformulated}.
-We expect it to be equivalent to $\hat V_L$, see \Cref{rmk.strongf}.
+In this section, we use the techniques developed in \cite{bouchard2010optimal,bouchard2009stochastic} based on the geometric dynamic programming principle \cite{soner2002dynamic,soner2002stochastic}, to study \emph{Markovian} stochastic target control problems.
+To take full advantage of the standard tools from stochastic target problems, we bring ourselves to a Markovian setting and study the strong formulation of \eqref{eq:leader-problem-reformulated}.
+More precisely, we assume here that the coefficients of the Stackelberg game, namely $C$, $c$, $G$, $g$ as well as $\lambda$ and $\sigma$, only depend on $X$ at time $t$ through its value $X_t$.
+However, as noticed when solving the illustrative example, considering a Markovian framework does not prevent the leader's strategy $\alpha$ to be a function of the path of $X$.

+Indeed, in such a Markovian setting, and as already mentioned in \Cref{rk:markovian}, the leader's reformulated problem naturally becomes a Markovian control problem, thanks to the consideration of the additional state variable $Y$.
+In particular, although ultimately the optimal strategy at time $t$ for the leader can be viewed as a `feedback' function, depending on time $t$, $X_t$ and $Y_t$, one should keep in mind that, in general, $Y_t$ depends on the trajectory of $X$ up to time $t$, ensuring that we are still considering general closed-loop strategies for the leader, and not a `Markovian' or `feedback' restriction.
+Regarding the strong formulation, we expect it to be equivalent to $\hat V_{\rm L}$, and refer to \Cref{rmk.strongf}.